This section describes how to read the timeline of a profile. You can also

 The timeline representation of a profile is a great way to analyze the

-wall-clock time of the most important function calls.
+wall-clock time of the most important function calls, which are represented as

 Like for the call-graph, Blackfire filters unimportant calls to only display

 the most significant ones.
 Blackfire also automatically understands which

 libraries you are using and groups similar calls as metrics that show up in

 the left pane.